-Basic structure of Python script in SeaTable¶
+Basic structure of a Python script¶

 Authentication¶